Your Guide to a Mountain Wedding in Colorado

 What to Consider When Planning a Mountain Wedding in Colorado

-Colorado is known for its mountainous terrain, even Denver sits at a famous “mile high.”
+Colorado is known for its mountainous terrain; even Denver sits at a famous "mile high."
 So what actually qualifies as a true mountain wedding?
-I consider Colorado weddings at 8,000 feet or above to be high-altitude, since that’s when guests traveling from lower elevations are most likely to experience physical symptoms.
-At these elevations, hydration, added comfort measures, and a relaxed timeline become especially important to ensure everyone feels good and enjoys the day.
+I consider Colorado weddings at 8,000 feet or above to be high-altitude, since that's when guests traveling from lower elevations are most likely to experience physical symptoms.
+At these elevations, hydration, added comfort measures, and a relaxed timeline become especially important to guarantee everyone feels good and enjoys the day.

 5,000 – 7,000 ft.
 (Moderate)